GarethWilletts/GraphsUKACC2024/README.md

 : uses a free-body diagram approach to calculate a symbolic expression of the transfer function for the model of a train suspension system.
 This is evaluated using "inbuilt_optim_H2.m", and then passed to an interior point optimisation scheme to optimise the H2 norm.

-Train_Graph_Functions_Timing.m
+Train_Graph_TF.m

-: follows the same example as above, using the functions combine_edge.m, combine_vertices.m and sum_admittance_products.m to determine the transfer function only, and times how long MATLAB takes to execute the code, averaged over 1000 runs.
+: follows the same example as above, using the functions combine_edge.m, combine_vertices.m and sum_admittance_products.m to determine the transfer function only, and times how long MATLAB takes to execute the code.

+H2Norm_Optim_Timing_with_TF.m

+: embeds the algorithm for determining a transfer function into the method for calculating the H2 norm symbolically from the coefficients in the transfer function.
+This is embedded within an interior point optimisation scheme, and timed.

+The results in the paper come from the scripts H2Norm_Optim_Timing_with_TF.m and Inbuilt_optim.m.